 This crochet tutorial is about learning how to crochet a knit-like Half Double Crochet in the 3rd Loop.
 This loop is behind the V. Use this photo and video tutorial.
 This stitch creates a knit-like texture and or knit look.

 As much as I like knitting, I prefer crocheting any day.
 And if I can create a knit-like texture that makes a crochet project look like it was knitted, I feel like I won the craft lottery.
 Is there such a thing?
 Please tell me there is. lol

-But the Half Double Crochet in the 3rd loop behind the V sure creates a Knit-Purl look like no other crochet stitch seem to be able to.
+But the knit-like Half Double Crochet in the 3rd loop behind the V sure creates a Knit-Purl look like no other crochet stitch seems to be able to.

 Besides being crochet, this stitch is also made in rounds and creates the knit-purl texture horizontally rather than vertically.